Mobile Computing Program FAQ

 Okay, what's the difference between the Program and my getting my own laptop?

 It comes down to support.
-Briefly, the support you receive via the Mobile Computing Program includes a pre-installed and tested software image, on-campus Help Desk user support, repairs done on campus by RPI staff who are also Lenovo-certified technicians, loaner laptops, and quality laptops.
+Briefly, the support you receive via the Mobile Computing Program includes a pre-installed and tested software image, on-campus Help Desk user support, repairs done on campus by RPI staff who are also Dell and Lenovo-certified technicians, and the availability of loaner laptops should a repair require some time to complete.

 Not so briefly, Mobile Computing support includes: